prestodb/presto/presto-docs/src/main/sphinx/functions/qdigest.rst

     Returns the approximate percentile values from the quantile digest given the number ``quantile`` between 0 and 1.

+.. function:: quantile_at_value(qdigest(T), T) -> quantile

+    Returns the approximate ``quantile`` number between 0 and 1 from the quantile digest given an input value.
+Null is returned if the quantile digest is empty or the input value is outside of the range of the quantile digest.

 .. function:: scale_qdigest(qdigest(T), scale_factor) -> qdigest(T)

     Returns a ``qdigest`` whose distribution has been scaled by a factor